LionsPhil/pixmasclock/README.md

 **Note:** During less-festive times (like, the time of writing at this commit) I tend to reconfigure it to do something, well, less-festive.
 It's currently doing a cool thing with clock segments popping into rainbow sand as they change instead of snow.
 Fiddle with the factory functions in `main` to pick something else.

+There is an **SDL 2 build** you can select via the Makefile that has a menu that lets you switch between the two clocks.
+This is suitable more modern (and wasteful :P ) setups with 3D-accellerated X or Wayland, rather than framebuffer, such as a Pi 3 or 4 with a [HyperPixel display](https://shop.pimoroni.com/products/hyperpixel-4).

 ## Demo

 [![Snow gathering on clock digits, that falls from them, and off the bottom of the screen, as the hour changes.](http://img.youtube.com/vi/hGhVkTMxfyE/0.jpg)](https://www.youtube.com/watch?v=hGhVkTMxfyE "Watch the hour change on YouTube")